Lab 5: Keyboard Surfin'

 To prepare for lab, do the following:

-1. Be up to date on recent lectures: Keyboard
+1. Be up to date on recent lecture content: Keyboard

-• We will be using the Saleae Logic 2 application to visualize the signals captured by the logic analyzer.
+• We will be using the Saleae Logic application to visualize the signals captured by the logic analyzer.
 Saleae is a company known for its high-quality logic analyzers and software.
-Here is the page with download links for Logic 2.
+Here is the page with download links for Saleae Logic.
 Download and install the version for your platform.
 If using WSL, download the Windows version.

-• Bring your laptop (with full charge) and full parts kit.
+• Bring your laptop (with full battery charge) and entire parts kit.

 Lab exercises